Retail Channel Diversification: 5 Tips For Exponential Growth

 2. Simplify your supply chain

-If you have the ability to move stock across channels to complete orders and returns, you can provide your consumers with the best possible shopping experience by making sure they get their purchases quickly and easily.
-Many modern customers like flexible delivery options, such as the ability to make an online purchase and immediately pick it up from a physical location.
+Suppose you can move stock across channels to complete orders and returns.
+In that case, you can provide your consumers with the best shopping experience by ensuring they get their purchases quickly and easily.
+Many modern customers like flexible delivery options, such as making an online purchase and immediately picking it up from a physical location.

 3. Manage MSRPs